areitan/Code_Quiz/README.md

 4. This document is incomplete.
 I ran out of time and was unable to finish all of the functionality.
 5. I added an event listener and functions to allow the user to submit their initials and score and have it saves at the bottom of the page.
 6. I added a function to reduce the time interval for incorrect answers.
+7. I used local storage to show the last save user and their score on the end screen of the quiz.

 ## How To Contribute